dwavesystems/dwave-ocean-sdk/docs/quantum_research/index_formulation.rst

         :link: qpu_stating_problems
         :link-type: ref

-        Properly stated, a problem can be formulated as an :term:`objective`.
+        Properly stated, a problem can be formulated as an objective.

     .. grid-item-card:: :ref:`qpu_reformulating`
         :link: qpu_reformulating